-Far beyond Gallontea’s walls, three orinians, a faerie, and a marionite emerged from the opening of a wide sewer pipe onto the shore of a small lagoon.
-The lagoon’s reflected back the image of an overcast sky, the reflection shattering when it began to rain.
+Far beyond Gallontea’s walls, three orinians, a faerie, and a marionite emerged from the opening of a sewer pipe onto the shore of a lagoon.
+The lagoon’s peaceful waters reflected back the image of an overcast sky, the reflection shattering when it began to rain.

 “I’d only just dried,” Maebhe whined.

 The group left their borrowed boots with Ivey and said their goodbyes, the four escapees trudging up the hill while Ivey returned to the sewer.
-Maebhe blinked owlishly, eyes still readjusting after being in darkness for so long.
-Greeting them at the top of the hill were the wild plains that surrounded Gallontea and the red sky, illuminated by a single dusk-soaked sun, the other having set hours ago.
+At the top of the hill, Maebhe blinked owlishly, eyes still readjusting after being in darkness for so long.
+Before them were the wild plains that surrounded Gallontea and the red sky, illuminated by a single dusk-soaked sun, the other having set hours ago.

 To the south loomed Lyryma Forest, its silhouette cutting up into the horizon.
-In the opposite direction was Gallontea, the spired peak of Unity’s clock tower peeking above the city’s shadow.
+Gallontea stood in the In the opposite direction, the spired peak of Unity’s clock tower peeking above the city’s shadow.

 “I didn’t realize we’d gotten so far,” Maebhe said.
 Her curls clung to her head, rain-damp, and made her look smaller.